Skip to main content

 In recent years, staff has advocated against the use of COPAs to shield hospital mergers and collaborations from the antitrust laws.

 New York: In 2022, we submitted a public comment to the New York State Department of Health opposing a COPA application submitted by SUNY Upstate Medical University and Crouse Health System.
+The hospitals later abandoned the transaction.
 Previously in 2015, we submitted a public comment to the New York State Department of Health expressing concerns about three COPA applications submitted under the Delivery System Reform Incentive Program.

 Texas: In 2020, we issued a public comment opposing two COPA applications submitted by Hendrick Health System and Shannon Health System.